Learn how to cut butternut squash with ease, including halves and cubes. Plus, learn the right way to peel and prepare it for cooking.

 3. Next, cut the butternut squash in half at the “neck” (where the larger half meets the skinnier part).

-4. This is the best time to peel the squash.
-Place flat ends on the cutting board and peel downwards.
+4. If you want to peel the squash, this is the best time to peel it.
+Place the flat ends on the cutting board and peel downwards.

 5. Take the “neck” half and cut horizontally into rings/rounds.
 Or cut into long sticks, and then cube if desired.